rohit-1204/aws-notes/24-KMS.md

 # 📖 What is AWS KMS?

-**AWS Key Management Service (KMS)** is a fully managed service used to **create, manage, and control encryption keys**.
+**AWS Key Management Service (AWS KMS)** is a fully managed encryption service that lets you create, manage, and control cryptographic keys.

-It enables you to encrypt data across AWS services without managing your own encryption infrastructure.
+Instead of managing encryption keys yourself, AWS securely stores and manages them.

-AWS KMS is integrated with many AWS services, including:
+AWS KMS integrates with many AWS services for encrypting data.

-- 💾 Amazon S3
-- 💽 Amazon EBS
-- 🗄️ Amazon RDS
-- 📂 Amazon EFS
-- 🔐 AWS Secrets Manager
-- 📦 AWS Systems Manager Parameter Store

 ---